emberjs/guides/source/localizable/components/wrapping-content-in-a-component.md

 <div class="body">{{yield (hash body=(component editStyle))}}</div>
 ```

 Once yielded the data can be accessed within wrapped content by referencing the `as` variable.
+Now a component called `markdown-style` will be rendered in `{{post.body}}`.

 ```app/templates/index.hbs
 {{#blog-post editStyle="markdown-style" as |post|}}